SEN: Special Educational Needs

 Are More Able or Gifted students seen as having SEN?

-Gifted students would not be registered on the Special Needs register but will be listed separately in accordance with the school’s More Able Students: Gifted and Talented Policy.
+Any child may have Special Educational Needs; this includes those who are MAGT (more able and gifted students).
+However, More Able and Gifted students are not defined as students with special educational needs and so would not be automatically registered on the Special Needs register.
+Instead, they will be listed separately in accordance with the school’s More Able Students: Gifted and Talented Policy.
 The school recognises that gifted students have the right to challenging and appropriate work.
 Each department is responsible for ensuring that suitable activities are part of its scheme of work.
 More information about More Able or Gifted (MAGT) students can be found here.